Oyo Empire: Later conquest

-With its cavalry, Oyo campaigned successfully in conquest and suppression over great distances.
+With its cavalry, Oyo campaigned over great distances.
 The Oyo army was able to attack defensive fortifications, but it was harder to supply an army, and they withdrew when supplies ran out.
 The Oyo did not use guns in its major conquests.
 The military waited until the 19th century to adopt them.
-In 1764, a joint Akyem-Dahomey-Oyo force defeated an invading Asante army.
-The alliance victory defined borders between the neighboring states.
+In 1764, a joint Akyem-Dahomey-Oyo force defeated an invading Ashanti army.
+The victory among the alliance defined the borders between the neighboring states.
 Oyo led a successful campaign into Mahi territory north of Dahomey in the late 18th century.
-The Yoruba also used the forces of their tributaries; for instance, they accomplished a 1784 naval blockade of Badagri with an Oyo-Dahomey-Lagos force.
+The Yoruba also made use of the forces of their tributaries, for instance, they accomplished a 1784 naval blockade of Badagri with an Oyo-Dahomey-Lagos force.